Rasmuskrogh/SceneIt/README.md

 #Left to do:

-[] Position trashcan and make functionallity for it on Movies page
+- Position trashcan and make functionallity for it on Movies page

-- A fallback text for the Movies lists []
+- A fallback text for the Movies lists DONE
 - The ability to choose your avaliable streamin services
-- Filters []
+- Filters
-- Functionallity for users to have individual lists
+- Functionallity for users to have individual lists DONE
 - Zod for conditions with login and register
 - Populate the Movies list with more movies